cdev-framework/cdev-website/content/docs/examples/staticsite.md

 # Connect React JS to the Static Site Resource
 {{<header_divider>}}

-Many websites are built using a front-end library or framework. `React(React.js or ReactJS)` is one of the most popular front-end libraries. `Cdev` can easily integrate `React` with the `Static Site` resource, which allows you to host your statuc front-end content.
+Many websites are built using a front-end library or framework. `React(React.js or ReactJS)` is one of the most popular front-end libraries. `Cdev` can easily integrate `React` with the `Static Site` resource, which allows you to host your static front-end content.

 {{<tool_tip key="info" summary="React Documentation">}}
 For more information about how to use `React`, visit the **[official documentation](https:/reactjs.org/)**.